Skip to content

 As mentioned earlier, many small business owners believe they aren’t a target of cybercriminals.
 As it turns out, nearly 20% are.

-It’s vital for every business owner to know that protecting data is way easier than getting it back after being hacked.
-(Or maybe even never get it back.)
+It’s vital for every business owner to know that protecting data is way easier than recovering it after being hacked.
+(Or maybe even never recovering it.)

 Invest in cybersecurity early so you don’t feel sorry later.